AnimeThemes/animethemes-api-docs/docs/admin/announcement/destroy/index.md

 # Announcement Destroy Endpoint

-The announcement destroy endpoint soft deletes an announcement and returns the deleted announcement resource.
+The announcement destroy endpoint deletes an announcement and returns a confirmation message.

-For example, the `/announcement/1` endpoint will soft delete the announcement of id '1' and return the deleted announcement resource.
+For example, the `/announcement/1` endpoint will delete the announcement of id '1' and return a confirmation message.

 ## URL